Martin Lewis: Should you buy your holiday euros/dollars now or wait?

 - Prepaid cards give you today’s top rate, and are easy to get.
 Prepaid cards have no credit check so anyone can get them.
 Plus unlike credit cards where you get the rate on the day you spend, with these cards you usually load them with cash before you travel, at that day’s rate.
 So it’s a good way to bag a rate now for spending later.

 Of course, if the pound strengthens by the time you holiday, you lose; if it weakens, you gain.
-The current top picks are Revolut and WeSwap, on rate and the lowest charges.
+The current top pick is WeSwap, on rate and the lowest charges.
 For full options, details and analysis, see Top Prepaid Cards.

 - Get a UK euro bank account.
 This is only worth doing if you travel to Europe a lot (perhaps you own a holiday home) – or spend substantial amounts.
 A few UK banks offer these, including Citibank, Barclays and Lloyds Bank (monthly fees may apply, so check).